qcscine/molassembler/NOTES.rst

 6. Demonstrate functionality with a very simple example, e.g. CH(Cl)(Br)(I) MOLFile, then permute and generate 3D structures of both stereoisomers.

+- The Readers really need a file exists check
 - Stereocenters are currently determined when a Molecule is initialized, but this may not be the correct time.
 The underlying symmetry of a stereocenter may change with modifications of the molecular graph!
 Perhaps force either a